polysensus/diamond-deploy/README.md

     0x01ffc9a7 supportsInterface(bytes4) DiamondLoupeFacet DiamondLoupeFacet.sol/DiamondLoupeFacet.json
     0x01ffc9a7 supportsInterface(bytes4) ERC1155ArenaFacet ERC1155ArenaFacet.sol/ERC1155ArenaFacet.json

-## Run a list to find the the coliding selectors and make an exclusion file
+## Run a list to find the the colliding selectors and make an exclusion file

 To get a list of just the exclusions and to format the output in json do